Fruiticecake/Faster/README.md

   yarn wp:up
 ```

-This command runs `docker-compose up` internally to build local wordpress.
+This command runs `docker-compose up` internally to build local WordPress.

 /wp folder will be generated.